Apolexian/level4-project-docs/plan.md

   * Setting up a mesh network test bench would take away too much time from the timeline of the project

 ## Timeline

+### Semester 1

+Week 3:

+* Finalise plan and prioritisation
+* Run quiche and mqtt as is on local

+Week 4:

+* Understand mqtt implementation and identify where tcp has to be replcaed
+* Compare APIs of quiche and tokio::net::TcpStream to understand what changes to interfaces will need to be made

+Week 5-8:

+* Port mqtt to quic
+* Make sure it runs on local

+Week 9-10:

+* Set up test bench on devices/mininet
+* Set up other implementations that port will be compared to
+* Create scripts for data collection during evaluation and testing

+Week 11-13:

+* Run the port on test benches to make sure everything works
+* Evaluate performance to get the basline measurements for the port
+* Recreate data integrity attack from `Attack scenarios and security analysis of MQTT communication protocol in IoT systems - Syaiful Andy (2017)` on test bench
+* Evaluate resilience of port against recreated data integrity attack
+* Work on status report

+### Semester 2

+Week 1-3:

+* Thin down client
+* Evaluate overhead and feature fullness of TLS vs KP-ABE
+* Re-evaluate final thinned down version versus other implementations (mqtt in c, `Puneet Kumar (2019)`, original port)

+Week 4-6:

+* Attempt to port quic implementation to use KP-ABE
+* Evaluation of resulting solution in terms of overhead

+Week 7-9:

+* Work on first draft of dissertation

+Week 10-11:

+* Work on feedback for dissertation and submission